How to End the Food and Depression Cycle

 Then I got a more sedentary job.
 I love being a therapist, but it does mean I'm sitting all day.

-I don’t know how I got there, but I found I was thinking about sweets a lot more than I wanted to admit.
-On days off I would go to the coffee shop because I wanted to get out of the house to “work.”
+I'm not sure how I got there, but I found I was thinking about sweets a lot more than I wanted to admit.
+On days off I would go to the coffee shop because I wanted to get out of the house to "work."
 My half hidden motive was to eat a sugar-sprinkled scone, giant brownie or piece of pie.

 The Food and Depression Connection

 The food you eat may be making you sick not only in body but in mind.
 A diet high in sugar and carbs results in inflammation in the body and the brain.
-Inflammation doesn’t sound dangerous, but it now is seen as the leading cause of most chronic health issues.
+Inflammation doesn't sound dangerous, but it now is being seen as the leading cause of most chronic health issues.

 A New Person